haditim/dotfiles/README.md

 print('Put this file into "/home/<your_user>/.config/JetBrains/<product'
       '>/keymaps" folder and restart your IDE to see it in settings')
 ```
+You can also copy the `IntelliJ_idea_keymaps_with_ctrl-z.xml` in this repo if ctrl-z for first-keystroke is fine for you.
 Also, make sure that you clone this repo to have some more settings for IdeaVim, including keybindings (S: shift, c: ctrl, m: alt, `<leader>`(set in .ideavimrt): space):

 | keystroke         | action                        |
 | ----------------- | ----------------------------  |